Track chair: Editing your allocation

 Based on our statistical analysis of the underlying submission, the system will present a list of 3 "recommended reviewers".
 It should be stressed that our recommendation engine does not take into account a reviewer's intellectual ability, reputation or academic qualifications.
 Instead, it bases its recommendations on the statistical analysis of a paper vs. the available reviewers.

 You are guaranteed that a recommended reviewer; will be a reviewer with the highest relevance to the paper, will not be overburdened with review assignments and will not have an identified conflict of interest with the submission.

 If you are not satisfied with the reviewers recommended, you should choose the Search by Name or Email option instead.

 You can choose to search by name/email or browse the list of available reviews.
 If you select this option, you will be presented with a screen that looks something like this:

-In the top right hand corner, you can use the search engine to search through list of available reviewers.
+In the top right hand corner, you can use the search engine to search through the list of available reviewers.
 Using this tool, you can enter the reviewer's first name, last name, organisation or email address.
-The system will perform a search for you in realtime and present the results as above.
+The system will perform a search for you in real-time and present the results as above.

 List of Reviewers

 You can also choose which list of reviewers you want to search/browse using the drop down option in the right hand corner of the screen.
 You can choose to search by all reviewers, recommended reviewers, related reviewers or conflicted reviewers.